eigenteam/eigen-git-mirror/unsupported/README.txt

-This directory contains several contributions from various users.
+This directory contains contributions from various users.
 They are provided "as is", without any support.
-Nevertheless, they are subject to be included in Eigen in the future.
+Nevertheless, most of them are subject to be included in Eigen in the future.

 In order to use an unsupported module you have to do either: